Zaboodable/Copymaster5000/README.md

 <li>The shortcut should now launch CopyMaster3000</li>
 <li>(Optional) Set shortcut icon: Right click -> Properties -> Change Icon -> Navigate to copymaster folder and select "img\icon.ico"</li>
 </ol>
-<b>You will need the data files, these are not stored on the repository.
-Copy them into the same folder as copymaster.ps1<b>

 <h2>Features</h2>
 <ul>